Surubalijora

-It is originating from a mountain and merging with Mahanadi river near Subalaya, Tebhapadar and Ambasarabhata.
+It originates from a mountain and merges with the Mahanadi river near Subalaya, Tebhapadar and Ambasarabhata.
 It had created a small delta at the meeting place.
 Near this delta, the land is fertile and farmers from nearby villages cultivate various vegetables.

-The Odisha Bridge and Construction Corporation limited has constructed a bridge over Surubalijore near Subalaya and Kamira village.
-This bridge is playing a vital role in connecting various town viz.
+The Odisha Bridge and Construction Corporation Limited has constructed a bridge over Surubalijore near Subalaya and Kamira village.
+This bridge plays a vital role in connecting various town viz.
 Rairakhol, Boudh, Subalaya, Birmaharajpur, Dharmasala, Sonepur and Sambalpur. it is the largest jore of Odisha.